Nikon D7000 vs Panasonic GX80

-The Nikon D7000 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in September 2010 and April 2016.
+The Nikon D7000 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in September 2010 and April 2016.
 The D7000 is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7000) and a Four Thirds sensor.
-The Nikon has a resolution of 16.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (D7000) and a Four Thirds (GX80) sensor.
+The Nikon has a resolution of 16.1 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (38 percent) than the Nikon D7000.
 Moreover, the GX80 is substantially lighter (45 percent) than the D7000.
 It is worth mentioning in this context that the D7000 is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.